artur-ciocanu/launch.en/help/extension-reference/web/adobe-media-analytics-for-audio-and-video-extension/overview.md

 >[!NOTE]
 >
->**Testing:** For this release, to test your extension you must upload it to [Adobe Experience Platform Launch](https://github.com/Adobe-Marketing-Cloud/reactor-user-docs/tree/73a73bd5ff53162339ce5ded3f4bba4712146d20/extension-reference/launch.adobe.com), where you have access to all dependent extensions.
+>**Testing:** For this release, to test your extension you must upload it to [Adobe Experience Platform Data Collection tags](https://github.com/Adobe-Marketing-Cloud/reactor-user-docs/tree/73a73bd5ff53162339ce5ded3f4bba4712146d20/extension-reference/launch.adobe.com), where you have access to all dependent extensions.

 <!--